kbsant/cljgossip/README.md

 # Status

-Alpha.
-Authorization, heartbeats, and chats are working.
-Other callbacks need more tests and samples.
+Beta.
+The library and default websocket client are feature-complete, but need more testing.
+A [sample project](https://github.com/kbsant/cljgossip-testapp) with a repl-based app is available.

 # Usage